intellij-rust/intellij-rust/README.md

 You're encouraged to contribute to the plugin if you've found any issues or missing functionality that you would want to see.
 Check out [CONTRIBUTING.md] to learn how to set up the project and [ARCHITECTURE.md] to understand the high-level structure of the codebase.
-Commonly encountered problems are tagged with [help wanted].
+If you are not sure where to start, consider the issues tagged with [help wanted].

 [intellij-rust.github.io]: https://intellij-rust.github.io/docs/
 [website]: https://intellij-rust.github.io/docs/faq.html